Skip to Main Content

 Complaint Resolution Process

-Disability Access Center would appreciate the opportunity to address in an informal manner any complaints or concerns regarding alleged academic inaccessibility, discrimination, retaliation, and/or accommodations based on disability, However, students have the right to follow any of the Complaint Resolution processes below at any time.
+Disability Access Center (DAC) would appreciate the opportunity to address in an informal manner any complaints or concerns regarding alleged academic inaccessibility, discrimination, retaliation, and/or accommodations based on disability, However, students have the right to follow any of the Complaint Resolution processes below at any time.

 Rights